Build add-in for MS Office Excel , Word 2010 - 2000

 End Sub

-See also Advanced Custom Task Panes
+See also Advanced custom task panes

 Step 13.
-Adding custom task panes in PowerPoint 2000-2010
+Creating advanced task panes in PowerPoint 2019 - 2000

-Now you add a PowerPoint task pane:
+Now you create a PowerPoint task pane:

-• add a PowerPoint Task Panes Manager (ADXPowerPointTaskPanesManager) to your add-in module
+• PowerPoint Task Panes Manager

 Now add a label onto the form, write a property that reads and updates the label, and update RefreshTaskPane in order to set the property value: